coreos/docs/os/booting-on-azure.md

       command: start
 ```

-The `$private_ipv4` and `$public_ipv4` substitution variables are fully
-supported in cloud-config on Azure.
-The private address is the address of the
-single network interface of the instance and the public address is the address
-of the cloud service to which the instance belongs.
+The `$private_ipv4` and `$public_ipv4` substitution variables are fully supported in cloud-config on Azure.
+The private address is the address of the single network interface of the instance and the public address is the address of the cloud service to which the instance belongs.

-[cloud-config-docs]: {{site.baseurl}}/docs/cluster-management/setup/cloudinit-cloud-config

-### Adding More Machines
+### Adding more machines

-To add more instances to the cluster, just launch more with the same
-cloud-config into the same cloud service.
-Make sure to use the `--connect`
-flag with `azure vm create` to add a new instance to your existing cloud
+To add more instances to the cluster, just launch more with the same cloud-config into the same cloud service.
+Make sure to use the `--connect` flag with `azure vm create` to add a new instance to your existing cloud service.
-service.

-## Launching Instances
+## Launching instances

 ### Via the Cross-Platform CLI

-Follow the [installation and configuration guides][xplat-cli] for the Microsoft
-Azure Cross-Platform CLI to set up your local installation.
-This tool can be
-used to perform most of the needed tasks.
+Follow the [installation and configuration guides][xplat-cli] for the Microsoft Azure Cross-Platform CLI to set up your local installation.
+This tool can be used to perform most of the needed tasks.

 Instances on Microsoft Azure must be connected to a cloud service.
-Create a new
-cloud service with the following command:
+Create a new cloud service with the following command:

 ```sh
 azure service create my-cloud-service
 ```

-All of the instances within a cloud service can connect to one another via
-their private network interface.
-Instances within a cloud service are
-effectively NAT'd behind the cloud service's address; the public address.
-To
-allow connections from outside the cloud service, you'll need to create an
-endpoint with `azure vm endpoint create`.
-For now, we'll keep it simple and
-only connect to other machines within our cloud-service.
+All of the instances within a cloud service can connect to one another via their private network interface.
+Instances within a cloud service are effectively NAT'd behind the cloud service's address; the public address.
+To allow connections from outside the cloud service, you'll need to create an endpoint with `azure vm endpoint create`.
+For now, we'll keep it simple and only connect to other machines within our cloud-service.

 In order to SSH into your machine, you'll need an x509 certificate.
-You
-probably already have an SSH key, which you can use to generate an x509
-certificate.
-More detail can be found in [this guide][ssh].
+You probably already have an SSH key, which you can use to generate an x509 certificate.
+More detail can be found in [this guide to ssh keys and x509 on Microsoft Azure][ssh].

-Now that you have a cloud service and your keys, create an instance of CoreOS
-Alpha {{site.alpha-channel}}, connected to your cloud service:
+Now that you have a cloud service and your keys, create an instance of CoreOS Alpha {{site.alpha-channel}}, connected to your cloud service:

 ```sh
 azure vm create --custom-data=cloud-config.yaml --ssh=22 --ssh-cert=path/to/cert --no-ssh-password --vm-name=node-1 --connect=my-cloud-service 2b171e93f07c4903bcad35bda10acf22__CoreOS-Alpha-{{site.alpha-channel}} core
 ```

-This will additionally create an endpoint allowing SSH traffic to reach the
-newly created instance.
-If you bring up more machines, you'll need to choose a
-different port for each instance.
+This will additionally create an endpoint allowing SSH traffic to reach the newly created instance.
+If you bring up more machines, you'll need to choose a different port for each instance.

 Let's create two more instances: